What is Plastic Free July?

 But wait, there's more...

-We’ll continue to advocate for the end of single-use plastic bags and plastic straws, will be rolling out more Public Place Recycling bins, and supporting sustainable organisations through our grants like Boomerang Bags NZ , Sustainable Coastlines, the Sustainable Business Network, and The Formary.
+We’ve advocated for the end of single-use plastic bags and plastic straws, have rolled out a trial of Public Place Recycling bins, and support sustainable organisations through our grants like Boomerang Bags NZ , Sustainable Coastlines, the Sustainable Business Network, and The Formary.

 You can also check out our top tips on how to reduce, reuse, and recycle for all-year round Plastic Free July, it’s better for the environment – and your wallet.